Collaborative Research and Training Experience (CREATE) program - frequently asked questions

 No, it is not permissible due to conflict-of-interest considerations.
 It is permissible for trainees to conduct internships at companies owned wholly or in part by a collaborator.

-If the proposed change involves the principal investigator (applicant), a member of the co-applicant team must be named as the new principal investigator and the identity of the new principal investigator must be communicated to NSERC.
+If the proposed change involves the applicant, a member of the co-applicant team must be named as the new applicant and the identity of the new applicant must be communicated to NSERC.
 If the proposed change involves a co-applicant who withdraws their participation, then an eligible replacement can be found and communicated to NSERC for approval.
 If the selected individual is from an institution that was not part of the original group of applicant institutions, then the applicant team must notify NSERC and also inform the research grant officer of the university that will be joining the proposed initiative.

-The principal investigator on a CREATE proposal must be an NSE researcher.
+The lead applicant on a CREATE proposal must be an NSE researcher.
 The co-applicant team must be made up of at least 70% NSE researchers.
 Generally, an NSE researcher is a researcher who conducts the majority of their work in areas supported by NSERC, as evidenced by their publication record.
+The researcher’s history of support from the tri-agencies may also be used to help determine a researcher’s NSE status.
 Please contact NSERC to discuss situations where there may be uncertainty surrounding a researcher’s primary field of research.
 The Selecting the Appropriate Federal Granting Agency web page may be consulted to distinguish between NSE and non-NSE work.

 For trainees, the designation of non-NSE versus NSE is usually based on the faculty or department the trainee is assigned to.
 However, in instances where the trainee is in a non-NSE faculty but has an NSE background, an NSE research theme and an NSE supervisor, NSERC would classify them as an NSE trainee for the purpose of the CREATE program.